-All trades where applicable will be executed by delivery vs. payment (DVP) to ensure that securities are deposited in an eligible financial institution prior to the
+All trades where applicable will be executed by delivery vs. payment (DVP) to ensure that securities are deposited in an eligible financial institution prior to the release of funds.
+Securities will be held by a third-party custodian and evidenced by safekeeping receipts.

-V. Suitable and Authorized Investments
+VI.V.
+Suitable and Authorized Investments